-Although moose populations along the entire Mackenzie Valley have been regularly surveyed in some areas while more opportunistically in other areas in the last 30 years, there have been no assessments of moose populations in the Mackenzie Mountains.
+Although moose populations along the entire Mackenzie Valley have been regularly surveyed in some areas while more opportunistically in other areas over the last 30 years, there have been no assessments of moose populations in the Mackenzie Mountains.
 Observations per hunter day have shown a steady increase since the early 2000s and risen from roughly 0.5 moose per hunter day to just under one moose per hunter day (Figure 10).
 A LOESS (locally estimated scatterplot smoothing) regression was added to better visualize past and current trends by smoothing the data and we reiterate that it should not be used to infer future populations as the tails are susceptible to variation.
-In 2022 the observations dropped back to 0.5 moose per hunter day, though the general trend is still increasing and this could be in part due to the low number of observations received in recent years.
 It is uncertain how much these trends reflect actual increases in moose numbers because, unlike Dall's sheep, there are no other data collected to validate the observations per hunter day.

-Figure 10.
-Total numbers of moose seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2022.
+Figure 9.
+Total numbers of moose seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2021.

-Between 1991 and 2022, calf:cow ratios averaged around 30.4 calves per 100 cows (range: 21:100-40:100).
-This trend has largely been stable though in recent years it has seen a decline from 35:100 in 2015 to 25:100 in 2021, though this has recovered in 2022 (Appendix D).
-The calf:cow ratios reported for the fall in the Mackenzie Mountains remain lower than the 40-60:100 that is generally documented during early to mid-winter aerial surveys for moose along the Mackenzie River in the vicinity of the communities of Fort Good Hope (MacLean, 1994), Norman Wells (Veitch et al. 1996) and Tulít'a (Swallow et al. 2003).
+Between 1991 and 2021, calf:cow ratios from outfitter observations averaged around 30.3 calves per 100 cows (range: 21:100-40:100).
+This trend has largely been stable though in recent years it has seen a decline from 35:100 in 2015 to 25:100 in 2021 (Appendix D).
+The calf:cow ratios reported for the fall in the Mackenzie Mountains remain lower than the 40-60:100 that is generally documented during early to mid-winter aerial surveys for moose along the Mackenzie River in the vicinity of the communities of Fort Good Hope (MacLean, 1994), Norman Wells (Veitch et al., 1996) and Tulit'a (Swallow et al., 2003).
 However, these surveys were conducted after the major fall subsistence harvest and variable female harvest can impact the interpretation of calf:cow ratios.
-We have no explanation for the apparent discrepancy in calf production, survival, or both between the mountains and the river valley due to lack of data.
+Moose calf numbers, based upon hunter observations, are generally lower in the Mackenzie Mountains than those reported in the Mackenzie Valley.
+We have no explanation for the apparent discrepancy in calf production, survival, or both between the mountains and the river valley.

-A survey of moose in the Norman Wells study area in January 2001 estimated a calf:cow ratio of 18:100 (ECC unpublished data).
-Aerial surveys of the Mackenzie River Valley and vicinity in the Dehcho region south from the Blackwater River to Jean Marie River conducted in Novembers 2003, 2011 and 2017 estimated calf:cow ratios of 32.5:100, 54.4:100 and 34.4:100 (Larter 2009, ECC unpublished data).
+A survey of moose in the Norman Wells study area in January 2001 estimated a calf:cow ratio of 18:100 (ECC Norman Wells unpublished data).
+Aerial surveys of the Mackenzie River Valley and vicinity in the Dehcho region south from the Blackwater River to Jean Marie River conducted in Novembers 2003, 2011, and 2017 estimated calf:cow ratios of 32.5:100, 54.4:100, and 34.4:100 (Larter 2009, N. Larter and D. Allaire unpublished data).
 These studies indicate that low calf:cow ratios may not be restricted to the Mackenzie Mountains.

-Bull:cow ratios are on average 101.0:100 bulls per 100 cows (range: 64:100-143:100).
-This is consistent with bull:cow ratios from surveys in the Sahtú region around the Mackenzie Valley (Environment and Climate Change 2024) but are generally higher than the range of 27:100-117:100 reported in the YT (Environment Yukon 2016), 26-69:100 reported in Norway (Solberg et al. 2002), and the 5:100-38:100 from populations in Alaska (Schwartz et al. 1992, Young and Boertje 2008).
+Bull:cow ratios are on average 100.6:100 bulls per 100 cows (range: 64:100-143:100).
+This is consistent with bull:cow ratios from surveys in the Sahtú region around the Mackenzie Valley (Environment and Climate Change, 2024) but are generally higher than the range of 27:100-117:100 reported in the YT (Environment Yukon, 2016), 26-69:100 reported in Norway (Solberg et al., 2002), and the 5:100-38:100 from populations in Alaska (Schwartz et al., 1992; Young & Boertje, 2008).